tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

       q:
         required: false
         displayName: q
         description: '**City name**. *Example: London*.
 You can call by city name, or by city name and country code.
 The API responds with a list of results that match a searching word.
-For the query value, type the city name and optionally the country code divided by comma; use ISO 3166 country codes.'
+For the query value, type the city name and optionally the country code divided by a comma; use ISO 3166 country codes.'
         type: string
       id:
         required: false
         displayName: id
         description: "**City ID**. *Example: `2172797`*.
 You can call by city ID.
-API responds with exact result.
+The API responds with the exact result.
 The List of city IDs can be downloaded [here](http://bulk.openweathermap.org/sample/).
-You can include multiple cities in parameter &mdash; just separate them by commas.
+You can include multiple cities in this parameter &mdash; just separate them by commas.
 The limit of locations is 20. *Note: A single ID counts as a one API call.
-So, if you have city IDs. it's treated as 3 API calls.*"
+So, if you have city IDs, it's treated as 3 API calls.*"
         type: string
       lat:
         required: false
         displayName: lat
         description: '**Latitude**. *Example: 35*.
-The latitude cordinate of the location of your interest.
+The latitude coordinate of the location of your interest.
 Must use with `lon`.'
         type: string
       lon:
         required: false
         displayName: lon
         description: '**Longitude**. *Example: 139*.
-Longitude cordinate of the location of your interest.
+Longitude coordinate of the location of your interest.
 Must use with `lat`.'
         type: string
       zip:
         required: false
         default: 94040,us
         example: 94040,us
         displayName: zip
         description: '**Zip code**.
 Search by zip code. *Example: 95050,us*.
-Please note if country is not specified then the search works for USA as a default.'
+Please note that if the country is not specified, the search uses USA as a default.'
         type: string
       units:
         required: false